Chris Hedges: Russian invasion of Ukraine

-Israeli–Palestinian War
+Israel’s genocide in Gaza

-In late 2023 and early 2024, Hedges gave lectures on the Israeli–Palestinian War in the Gaza Strip, dedicated episodes of his show The Chris Hedges Report to the topic, and appeared as a guest on the Mark Steiner Show.
-He believes that since Zionism's early days its goals were the possession of all of mandatory Palestine and the extermination of the Palestinian people.
+In late 2023 and early 2024, Hedges gave lectures on the Gaza genocide, dedicated episodes of his show The Chris Hedges Report to the topic, and appeared as a guest on the Marc Steiner Show.
+He believes that, since Zionism's early days, its goals have been the possession of all of Mandatory Palestine and the extermination of the Palestinian people.
 He states that the end game of Netanyahu's ruling coalition is to permanently destroy the idea of a State of Palestine, to be accomplished through acts of genocide and ethnic cleansing.
 He cites the withholding of food, water, medicine, and the bombing of hospitals, during the war as examples of such acts.
-He states that Israel, with the rise to power of the ultranationalist Jewish-supremacist far-right, which he calls the heirs to Meir Kahane, as evidence of Israel having developed into a fully fascist, hate-filled, Jewish-supremacist apartheid state, will continue to pursue its transformation into an ethnoreligiously pure state with the expulsion of all Palestinians, including Israeli citizens of Palestinian ethnicity.
-Hedges criticized former U.S. President Biden's, the U.S. government's and the U.S. and European media "total support" for the Israeli narrative, including military support and voting down cease-fire proposals in the United Nations.
+He states that Israel, with the rise to power of the ultranationalist Jewish-supremacist far-right, which he calls the heirs to Meir Kahane, as evidence of Israel having developed into a fully fascist, hate-filled, Jewish-supremacist apartheid state.
+Furthermore, he predicts that the state will continue to pursue its transformation into an ethnoreligiously pure state with the expulsion of all Palestinians, including even Israeli citizens of Palestinian ethnicity.
+Hedges criticizes the "total support" for the Israeli narrative shown by former U.S. President Biden, the U.S. government, and U.S. and European media.
+Examples of such "total support" include providing military support and voting down cease-fire proposals in the United Nations.
 He supports the BDS movement, ending aid to and sanctioning Israel.
-Hedges argued that Israel's genocide of Palestinians has "signed its own death sentence" with respect to its "social capital", losing its "facade of civility, its supposed vaunted respect for rule of law and democracy, its mythical story of the courageous Israeli military and miraculous birth of the Jewish nation will lie in ash heaps".
+Hedges argues that Israel's genocide of Palestinians has "signed its own death sentence" with respect to its "social capital", losing its "facade of civility, its supposed vaunted respect for rule of law and democracy, its mythical story of the courageous Israeli military and miraculous birth of the Jewish nation will lie in ash heaps".